DrYenyen/How-to-install-Updates-and-DLC-on-Retail-Games/README.md

 To note all pkg's come in the .pkg file format

+# Retail PKG files cannot be used on FKPGS!
+But FPKGS can be installed onto Retail PKGS.

 # Updates and DLC
 1. It is reccomended to download updates for retail games (disc or digital) via [Orbis-Patches](https://orbispatches.com/).